Musical Mastering: How Mastering Can Affect Genre and Feel, and Vice Versa

 - Do I want a dense (shorter release), pumping (medium release), or smoother (longer release) overall sound?
 The timing needed for any of these effects is going to be highly dependent on just about everything else going on in the compressor, so it’s often helpful to start at one extreme and slowly work your way to the other, listening for the effect you’re after along the way.

 For a 101 on dynamics processing, you can head here.
-But here’s how I specifically applied this thinking in Ozone to create the audio example above.
+But here’s how I specifically applied this thinking in

 So, still think mastering has to be functional and uncreative?
 Through this discussion, I hope I’ve highlighted just how important it is to keep musicality front-and-center when mastering.
 Certainly, the discipline has its functional and technical elements as well, and it’s important to be proficient in those too if you want to be a well-rounded mastering engineer.